infor-design/enterprise/README.md

 * Go to `http://localhost:4000/`
 * Note that at this point any changes you make will cause Sass to recomplile and the browser will reload thanks to live reload

-# Contributing to Gramercy Park
+# Contributing to Soho 2.0

 So you're interested in giving us a hand?
 That's awesome!
 We've put together some brief guidelines that should help you get started quickly and easily.